lucaswiman/blog/_posts/2015-12-05-swi-prolog-unit-tests.markdown

 ## Running from the command line
 `swipl -t '[bug], run_tests.'`

 The `-t` option allows you to specify a goal that the engine should solve.
-In this case, we gave it the goal of loading the `bug` file and solving the `run_tests` goal.
-The output is as you'd expect:
+In this case, we gave it the goal of loading the `bug` file and solving the `run_tests` goal:
 {% highlight bash %}
 $ swipl -t '[bug], run_tests.'
 Welcome to SWI-Prolog (Multi-threaded, 64 bits, Version 6.6.6)